Eurostar + TGV

 There are two ways to book Eurostar + TGV journeys.

-You can book the journey independently, or you can book the journey via a ski tour operator as part of a rail-ski package with the train included.
+You can book the journey independently, or in some cases you can book via a ski tour operator as part of a rail-ski package.

 Ski holidays by train — Ask Snowcarbon

-At Snowcarbon we are always happy to help you with suggestions for great resorts, fantastic accommodation and how to get there.
+At Snowcarbon we are always happy to help you with suggestions for great resorts, fantastic accommodations, and how to get where you're going.